-Have you paid attention to April’s Words of the Day?
-Take the quiz to find out if you can match the words with the correct definitions.
+Cajole, camarilla, and parergon: do you remember last month’s Words of the Day?
+Take our vocabulary quiz to test your knowledge.
 Not yet signed up to our free Word of the Day service?
 Click here to receive your daily word.more